 GEID System Info

-Daily checks of the system are completed by the District staff and samples are collected three times a week and tested in house.
+The primary objective of all purveyors is to provide drinking water that is safe, palatable and aesthetically pleasing.
+In order to achieve this goal, the District continuously monitors the distribution system, as well as the watershed.
+Water quality checks of the system are completed daily by the District staff.
+Additionally, water quality samples are collected three times a week and tested in-house.
+Once a week, samples are sent to an independent laboratory to test for various physical, chemical, and microbiological standards outlined in the federal Guidelines for Canadian Drinking Water Quality.
 GEID Technicians who are responsible for water quality sampling and analysis have completed a two year water quality certificate program.
-Once a week, samples are sent to an independent laboratory to test for various physical, chemical, and microbiological standards outlined in the federal Guidelines for Canadian Drinking Water Quality.

 Reservoirs and pump stations are also connected via a SCADA monitoring system to the District office.
 If any problems arise at the Reservoirs or Pump Stations, a signal is transmitted to the office, which in turn sends an alarm directly to the crew or answering service for immediate attention.
 GEID's crew have completed the Environmental Operator's Certification Program and hold valid Water Distribution Certificates.

 To maintain a healthy distribution system, water lines are flushed regularly to rid them of sediment buildup.
 As it is impossible to predict exactly when water mains should be flushed, District staff also rely on customers to inform them if water quality deteriorates.

 The District continues ongoing work towards improving water quality with their construction projects.